Pevooo/feedpulse/README.md

 `python util/local_runner.py`

-This script will automatically install the dependancies needed (if not installed already) and run both the web api and the ai api.
+This script will automatically install the dependencies needed (if not installed already) and run both the web api and the AI api.

 ### Getting Started